 One of the great benefits of working from home is that you can also do everything outside the house at off-peak Times:

-- Visiting the doctor with your child at 11 am means a 15 minute waiting time – at 5 pm this is 90 minutes
+- Visiting the doctor with your child at 11 am means a 15 minute waiting time – at 5 pm, this is 90 minutes.

 - Go Food Shopping at 10 am there is no queue, this means a 20-minute excursion – at 6 pm with long queues and crowds, it is 1 hour.

-Literally, all appointments during the week are so efficient during working hours you can save months of wasted time which you can make up earlier or later in the day.
+Literally, all appointments during the week are so efficient during working hours you can save months of wasted time, which you can make up earlier or later in the day.

-Be Super Productive In The Morning
+8. Be Productive In The Morning

-Just because you work from home does not mean you should lounge around in bed until 8.55am and the report into work at 9 am in your pajamas having brushed your teeth with a cup of tea.
+Just because you work from home does not mean you should lounge around in bed until 8.55 am and the report into work at 9 am in your pajamas, having brushed your teeth with a cup of tea.

-Be serious about your work ethic and it will pay off.
+Be serious about your work ethic, and it will pay off.
 For example, you can see the kids off to school in the morning and still start work at 7:30 am.
-Others are still slogging their heart out on the highway trying to get to work for 9 am and you have already hammered out 90 minutes of work.
-By 15:30 your day is done already, and you do not even need to drive home.
+Others are still slogging their heart out on the highway, trying to get to work for 9 am, and you have already hammered out 90 minutes of work.
+By 15:30, your day is done already, and you do not even need to drive home.
 You could, of course, take a few hours out during the day to mow the lawn and run personal errands and still clock off at 5:30 pm to welcome the wife back home with a glass of Pino Grigio.

-Get out of bed late and it is all wasted.
+Get out of bed late, and it is all wasted.

-Do Not Work Just Before Bedtime
+9. Do Not Work Just Before Bedtime

-Because your office is 10 steps away, it is tempting to work all the hours’ god sends.
+Because your office is ten steps away, it is tempting to work all the hours’ god sends.
 One of the downsides is working into the dark hours.
 According to the Sleep Foundation, you need to have at least 30 minutes or more break from the computer screen before you go to be to ensure a good night’s sleep.